leberrigan/MotusTagGuide/tag-basics.md

 small passerines, most bats, and insects.

-Cellular Tracking Technologies has gone a step in between and uses a Cellular (Global System for Mobile Communication - GSM) tags transmite GSM to communicate GPS and other data to nearby cellular towers, offering lower cost data acquisition, but weight can is still an issue, making this technology not suitable for most passerines, bats, and insects.
+Cellular Tracking Technologies has gone a step in between and uses a Cellular (Global System for Mobile Communication - GSM) tags to communicate GPS and other data to nearby cellular towers, offering lower cost data acquisition, but weight can is still an issue, making this technology not suitable for most passerines, bats, and insects.